 The Core Innovation: Thinking in Loops

 Traditional language models process information in a single forward pass.
-TRM revolutionizes this approach through recursive processing loops:
+TRM revolutionizes this approach through recursive processing loops that enable iterative refinement:

 1. Initial Analysis: First pass through the problem